Remote Sensing Object Counting with Online Knowledge Learning: Experiment

 \subsection{Experiment Settings}

-All experiments in this study were implemented using PyTorch.
-Data augmentation is performed as follows: first, the image is randomly scaled to 0.8 to 1.2 times its original size.
-The scaled image is then randomly cropped into a 400 $\times$ 400 patch.
-Next, random flipping and gamma correction are applied.
-VGG-16 pretrained on ImageNet is used to initialize the first ten layers of the shared shallow module and the teacher branch.
+All experiments in this study are implemented using PyTorch.
+Data augmentation is performed as follows: The image is randomly scaled to 0.7 to 1.3 times its original size.
+The scaled image is then randomly cropped into four 128 $\times$ 128 patches.
+Next, random flipping is applied.
+VGG-16\_bn pretrained on ImageNet is used to initialize the first ten layers of the shared shallow module and the teacher branch.
 The remaining layers are initialized by a random Gaussian distribution with a standard deviation of 0.01.
-For training, the initial learning rate of the student branch is set to $1e^{-4}$, while that of the teacher branch is $1e^{-6}$.
-The same hyper-parameters settings $( \alpha_1=1, \alpha_2=10, \alpha_3=1000 )$ are adopted for all experiments.
-The network is trained for 600 epochs on ShanghaiTech Part-A and UCF-QNRF and 500 epochs on the remaining two datasets, using the Adam optimizer.
-The following subsection will introduce the four benchmarks mentioned.
+For training, the initial learning rate of the student branch and teacher branch is set to $1e^{-4}$.
+The same hyper-parameter settings $( \alpha_1=0.5, \alpha_2=5e^{-3} )$ are adopted for all experiments.
+The network is trained for 1500 epochs on the building dataset and 3000 epochs on the remaining datasets.
+The Adam optimizer is utilized to optimize the network parameters.

+{To ensure a fair evaluation of counting methods, we use the Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) as evaluation metrics.
+Additionally, we characterize the model's computational complexity using training time (Time), the number of parameters (Param), and Floating Point Operations Per second (FLOPs), with the input resolution set to $256 \times 256$.
+Note that Time denotes the training time of models on Large-vehicle.}